 In addition to the Participation Fee, students attending ELCA seminaries will register and pay tuition to their own seminary in order to receive 3 credits for taking the DMFE.
 Students enrolled in a non-ELCA seminary who seek to take the DMFE for 3 credits will register and pay a tuition fee of $1,575 to LTSG (contact Dr. Marty Stevens, the Registrar).
 Participants who choose not to take the DMFE for academic credit pay only the participation fee but no tuition fee.

 Travel, housing and books are additional.
-A $200 non-refundable registration cost (applied toward fee) must be submitted with the separate registration forms by November 1, 2013.
+A $200 non-refundable deposit is due with your application (applied toward fee).

 Those enrolled in a seminary or academic institution should check with their financial aid office about financial assistance (formation event costs may be included in a student's annual budget).

-Transportation arrangements to Lutheran Theological Seminary at Gettysburg are provided from Baltimore Washington International Airport (BWI) for those arriving Saturday (1/4) or before noon Sunday (1/5).
-Transportation from Gettysburg to BWI is provided on Thursday (1/16) following the last activity of the event.
+Transportation arrangements to Gettysburg Seminary are provided from Baltimore Washington International Airport (BWI) for those arriving Thursday, July 17 and from Gettysburg to BWI is provided on Tuesday, July 22 following the last activity of the event.
 Scheduled flight departure must be after 3 p.m.

 Completion of a DMFE application is not an acceptance of participation, agreement or final registration form.
-Registration forms and additional materials are sent in late fall to DMFE applicants.
+Registration forms and additional materials are sent in late April to DMFE applicants.